johnwcowan/r7rs-spec/spec/r7rs.md

 starting point for manuals and other documentation, modifying it as necessary.

-### Acknowledgments {#acknowledgments .unnumbered}
+### Acknowledgments

 We would like to thank the members of the Steering Committee, William Clinger, Marc Feeley, Chris Hanson, Jonathan Rees, and Olin Shivers, for their support and guidance.

-This report is very much a community effort, and we'd like to thank everyone who provided comments and feedback, including the following
+This report is very much a community effort, and we’d like to thank everyone who provided comments and feedback, including the following
 people: David Adler, Eli Barzilay, Taylan Ulrich Bayırlı/Kammer, Marco Benelli, Pierpaolo Bernardi, Peter Bex, Per Bothner, John Boyle, Taylor